 - Remediation and Support: Build and execute student action and remediation plans to ensure that all of our students become successful software engineers

 - Curriculum Generation: Create & deliver materials and lectures addressing popular technologies and cohort-specific needs

-- Collaboration: Serve as technical partner to all other departments that ensure job search success
+- Collaboration: Serve as a technical partner to all other departments that ensure job search success

 - Experience with industry-standard software development practices and methodologies like Agile, Scrum and Kanban